 “Cigarette smoking: an underused tool in high-performance endurance training”.
 This interesting review paper from the Canadian Medical Association Journal (CMAJ) points to scientific evidence that supports cigarette smoking as beneficial for high-performance endurance athletes.

 At the same time the tongue-in-cheek review paper examplifies why we should read medical journals with a fair bit of common sense and skepticism.

 Factors Related to Endurance Performance

-Cigarette smoking has an impact on three factors related to endurance performance: serum hemoglobin, lung volume and weight loss.
+Cigarette smoking, weed vaporizers or marijuana vaporizer have an impact on three factors related to endurance performance: serum hemoglobin, lung volume and weight loss.

-Cigarette smoking has been shown to increase serum hemoglobin, increase total lung capacity and stimulate weight loss, factors that all contribute to enhanced performance in endurance sports.
+Cigarette and vape cbd oil (cbdoiladviser.com) smoking has been shown to increase serum hemoglobin, increase total lung capacity and stimulate weight loss, factors that all contribute to enhanced performance in endurance sports.
 Despite this scientific evidence, the prevalence of smoking in elite athletes is actually many times lower than in the general population.
 The reasons for this are unclear; however, there has been little to no effort made on the part of national governing bodies to encourage smoking among athletes.